Regulations for international students

 during term time and you must ensure you know what term time means for you, paid

-self-employed, engage in business activity, a professional sportsperson
+self-employed, engage in business activity, be a professional sportsperson

 including a sports coach, an entertainer, take a permanent full-time job or work

-University to help prove your right to work.
-Breaching the conditions of your
+International Services Team to help prove your right to work.

 Short-term students cannot do any type of work in the UK including unpaid